The following steps can help you and your pharmacy team to ensure that your prescriptions are processed for payment accurately and in a timely manner.

 Completing your FP34C submission document

-- Use the barcoded FP34C submission document for your pharmacy for that specific dispensing month to declare the combined total of paper and electronic prescriptions (forms and items) being submitted to the Pricing Authority for reimbursement.
+- Use the barcoded FP34C submission document sent to your pharmacy for that specific dispensing month to declare the combined total of paper and electronic prescriptions and items being submitted to the NHS Business Services Authority (NHSBSA) for reimbursement.

 - For paper prescriptions, the figures should relate to the total number of forms and items that are physically included in the prescription bundle (including returns).

-- For electronic prescriptions, the figures should relate to the total number of electronic forms (not tokens) and items that have been dispensed in the month being claimed and submitted to the Pricing Authority via an electronic claim message before the end of the 5th day of the following month.
+- For electronic prescriptions, the figures should relate to the total number of electronic forms (not tokens) and items that have been dispensed and submitted in the month being claimed to NHSBSA via an electronic claim message before the end of the 5th day of the following month – Claiming for EPS prescriptions on time factsheet

 - If you are submitting EPS Release 2 reimbursement claims, ensure that you tick the relevant box and include the forms/items within the total numbers declared.